Tricof Side Effects

 Generic Name: chlorpheniramine / dihydrocodeine / pseudoephedrine

-Note: This document contains side effect information about chlorpheniramine / dihydrocodeine / pseudoephedrine.
-Some of the dosage forms listed on this page may not apply to the brand name Tricof.
+Note: This page contains side effects data for the generic drug chlorpheniramine / dihydrocodeine / pseudoephedrine.
+It is possible that some of the dosage forms included below may not apply to the brand name Tricof.

 For the Consumer

 Applies to chlorpheniramine / dihydrocodeine / pseudoephedrine: syrup

 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur while taking chlorpheniramine / dihydrocodeine / pseudoephedrine: